firasm/conferencekit/content/chapter03_conference/sessions.md

   - if it is a question
   - if the question is really saying that they should have given the paper
   - if the question needs to be asked in front of an audience
-  - if the question is asking the speaker to do work that the question asker should be doing.
+  - if the question is asking the speaker to do work that the question asker should be doing
-- Ask for the first question to come from a particular group (such as graduate students, Indigenous, BIPOC, women attendees, etc.)
+- Invite attendees from a particular group (such as graduate students, Indigenous, BIPOC, women attendees, etc.) to ask the first question.
-- Ensure a positive and rich question period by asking anyone who takes the mic if their question has been peer reviewed/vetted by another attendee and if they have situated their quesiton in relation to the considerations above.
+- Ensure a positive and rich question period by reminding anyone who takes the mic to ensure their question has been peer reviewed/vetted.

 Additional suggestions include:

-- Provide opportunities for asking questions through phone apps or Twitter or other platforms.
+- Offer opportunities for asking questions through phone apps or Twitter or other platforms.
-- Provide opportunities for asking questions anonymously (with vetting).
+- Offer opportunities for asking questions anonymously (with vetting).
 - Make (if possible) transcripts available ahead of the panel or talk so that people have time to prepare their questions.

 ## Networking Sessions

 Networking is often experienced as a necessary but dreaded aspect of conferences and other learning events.
-Attendees should all have the option to participate or to opt out.
+All attendees should have the option to participate or to opt out.
 Providing structured and thoughtfully designed networking opportunities will go a long way to ensuring that everyone benefits from this important, career and research advancing, component of the event.
 Suggestions for conference organizers include:

 - Choosing venues that foster safety if occurring away from conference venue
 - Considering the networking potential of social/entertainment events such as tours of the venue or local highlights, etc.